octopress/hooks/README.md

 - `Octopress::Hooks::Site` - access Jekyll's Site instance.
 - `Octopress::Hooks::Page` - access to each of Jekyll's Page instances.
 - `Octopress::Hooks::Post` - access to each of Jekyll's Post instances.
+- `Octopress::Hooks::Document` - access to each of Jekyll's Collection Documents instances.

 Then add a method based on when you want to trigger your hooks.